 Victims Advocates work one-on-one with the victim (and/or family members) through each step of the criminal justice system to provide crisis intervention, emotional support, information, resource referrals, and accompaniment to all court appearances.

 Advocates are available 24 hours a day, 7 days per week, to be dispatched by 9-1-1, a police agency, or the Victim Assistance Division to respond to hospital, police station or crime scene.

 Crime victims have “round-the-clock” access to their assigned advocate from the first meeting through the process of the case, and after disposition of the case if necessary, until the victim no longer requires the services of the advocate.

 Our Victims Advocates are trained to be calm, resourceful and professional during the most stressful, emotionally charged situations.
 This is not an overnight process.
 We provide continuing education for our staff, assistance as necessary, professional and personal support, guidance and direction and the right to be heard.
-Some of the qualification to become an advocate are: must be 18 years or older; dedicated to the belief that victims have the right to support and accurate information; must be a good listener; have the ability to be non-judgmental; ability to be supportive without being directive; commitment to speak out when need for the well-being of the victim.
+Some of the qualifications to become an advocate are: must be 18 years of age or older; dedicated to the belief that victims have the right to support and accurate information; must be a good listener; have the ability to be non-judgmental; ability to be supportive without being directive; commitment to speak out when needed for the well-being of the victim.

 If you are a victim of crime or you know someone who is a victim of crime and needs assistance, information and/or referral or if you are interested in becoming a crime victims’ advocate please feel free to contact us at the Harney County District Attorney’s Office, 450 N. Buena Vista Ave., Burns, Oregon 97720 or call (541)573-8399 or e-mail to firstname.lastname@example.org.